 One way to look at the economic impact of stripper wells is to calculate the loss to the economy when stripper wells are plugged and abandoned.
 For example, roughly 160,000 jobs are dependent on stripper well production.
 If the U.S. had to import all of the oil and gas currently provided by stripper wells, it would cost Americans nearly $45 million each day.
 The loss of severance tax revenue from stripper wells that were plugged in 2003 cost producing states more than $19 million dollars.
 If all stripper wells were to be plugged, the states would lose nearly $700 million in annual revenue.

 The SWC develops low-cost technologies that help keep these stripper wells operating.
 The benefit to the rural areas where stripper well production plays an important economic role will be job creation and enhanced economic growth.
 The benefit to the larger citizenry will be reduced oil and gas imports.

-The Stripper Well Consortium (SWC) [external site] has been active since 2001, funding between nine and fourteen projects per year.
+The Stripper Well Consortium (SWC) was been active from 2001 to 2015, funding between nine and fourteen projects per year.
 A total of ninety-one projects have received cost-share funding under the SWC program.
 This project summary focuses on work completed since May 2004.
 Some of the technologies that have been successfully developed by the SWC include: